Grown-Up Goals. Kid-Sized Joy. Learning in disguise.

 Learning Objectives:

-• Children will be able to identify Japan on a map.
+• Children will be shown Japan on a map or a globe.

 • Children will be introduced to basic aspects of Japanese culture (food, clothing, traditions).